Employer Partner Policy

 The role of the employer in internships is to:

-- Develop a job description for Career Net which accurately describes the student's responsibilities, preferred hours, skills, and wage.
+- Develop a job description on Handshake which accurately describes the student's responsibilities, preferred hours, skills, and wage.
 NYIT Career Services is happy to work with employers on improving their job descriptions to maximize student interest and provide prevailing wage information for a variety of internship positions.

 - Provide daily supervision of interns while on the job.